sjinu96/MIC/README.md

 Many research use only language model in image captioning.
 In other words, model's input is image feature from pre-trained CNN networks

-In contrast, my model take image as input, so that CNN networks can also learn about image captioning task.
+In contrast, my model take image as input, so that CNN networks can also learn information about image captioning task.
 Maybe CNN networks(visual encoder) will have potential to work better than (practically frozen)pre-trained CNN on X-ray datasets(e.g. CheXpert), in this way.

 Besides, my DeXTr also use several normal images as input(visual encoder part), extract mutual information between input and normal images (feature difference part), pass this information(feature) to [X-Transformer](https://arxiv.org/abs/2003.14080) (language model part).